 VAT in GCC

 UAE is a signatory to the GCC VAT Framework and has been proactive in this regards.
-It has already announced to implement VAT from January 1, 2018.
+It announced the implementation of VAT from January 1, 2018.

 Schedule of Implementation